jlmc/hibernate-tunings/README.md

 ### 1. Postgres Data Base

-First off all, we need to create a Postgres Data Base with the name `hibernate-tunings` in the port `5432`.
+First off all, we need to create a Postgres database with the name `hibernate-tunings` in the port `5432`.
 For example, we can use Docker to create that resource:

 ```shell script